-Built with 200 grams of PrimaLoft Heatseeker Eco Pro insulation, 85% of which is post-consumer recycled material, the Shellista IV offers plenty of warmth in cold temperatures.
+Built with 200 grams of PrimaLoft Heatseeker Eco Pro insulation, 85% of which is post-consumer recycled material, the Shellista IV offers plenty of warmth in cold temperatures compared to the winter boots competition.
 The boot is tall enough to cover 11.5 inches of the leg, hitting the lower shin for most of our testers.
 The 2-inch thick outsole insulates from the ground, locking in the warmth generated from movement.
 The full-grain leather upper is thick enough to retain heat but light enough to maintain breathability and ventilation.
 Full-grain is taken from the outer hide of an animal and is generally more porous, allowing the textile to have a breathable nature while still insulating heat.

 In our ice bath dunk tests, the internal temperature of the Shellista IV dropped a mere 6.5 degrees F, which is on the lower end of the spectrum for boots in our lineup.
 We took this boot out for a 5-mile hike after our first fall snowstorm and found that it maintained warmth throughout the journey.
 It truly feels like walking in a shin-high slipper, making it one of the more comfortable options for all-day use.

 The Shellista IV is made from full-grain leather and ballistic nylon, two strong materials that provide superb protection and maintain long-term durability.
-The shaft is composed of a patchwork-like upper, with sections of full-grain leather and nylon, providing lateral support around the sides of the foot and rear support around the upper ankle.
-The outsole is made of The North Face's lightweight Surface Control rubber compound.
+The shaft comprises a patchwork-like upper, with sections of full-grain leather and nylon, providing lateral support around the sides of the foot and rear support around the upper ankle.
+The outsole is The North Face's lightweight Surface Control rubber compound.
 At roughly 2 inches thick, this provides a solid barrier between your feet and the snow below.

-During our puddle tests, water seeped into this boot at about 6-7 inches from the bottom of the outsole, around the lower lacing.
+Water seeped into this boot at about 6-7 inches from the bottom of the outsole, around the lower lacing during our puddle tests.
 When we walked deeper into a river, water entered the interior from the front tongue and lacing region.
 While we didn't experience full flooding as we did with the previous year's model (the Shellista III), our socks definitely got wet.
 This boot offers protection from flying snow, slush, and small puddles, but it is by no means a rain boot.
 It's protective for most things that winter will throw at you, but its performance breaks down in extremes.

 Comfort and Fit